Is Contact Cleaner Safe for Circuit Boards? — Guide

 • Environmental awareness: ventilation, temperature, and storage conditions

 Treat circuit board cleaning as a routine, documented maintenance practice rather than a last-minute fix.
-For industrial or commercial electronics maintenance, always consult the SDS before use.
+For industrial or commercial electronics maintenance, always consult the SDS before use and choose a cleaner designed for sensitive electrical parts.

 Frequently Asked Questions